 The Department of Public Safety is made up of Sinclair Police, Public Safety and the Communications Center.

-The Sinclair Police Department employs 17 full-time and 3 part-time sworn professional police officers.
-All full-time officers have attended over 450 hours of training through the Ohio Peace Officer Training Academy and are certified as police officers by the State of Ohio.
+The Sinclair Police Department employs full-time and part-time sworn professional police officers.
+All officers have completed training through the Ohio Peace Officer Training Academy and are certified as police officers by the State of Ohio.
 All officers undergo continuing specialized training in firearms, first aid, CPR, defensive tactics, legal updates, and other law enforcement subjects to maintain their skills.
 The department utilizes motorized patrol, bike patrol, and foot patrol of campus buildings, grounds, and parking garages and lots 24-hours a day, seven days a week, including holidays when the campus is closed.

 The Sinclair Police Department encourages accurate and prompt reporting of all crimes or incidents.
 Sinclair Police investigates all criminal incidents and initiates any required legal action.
 Sinclair Police officers are empowered by the State of Ohio to arrest any offender and bring that person before the local court system for judgment.